breigo/playground-58w4djk5/markdowns/enumerables.md

 ```
 :::

-## One more note: Generics
+## One additional note: Generics types
+The type `IEnumerable<T>` is a generic type.
-The interface is generic, which means that elements are strongly typed, but you can define the type in your code. `T` is the placehoder for the type you can specify.
+This means means that the enumerable is strongly typed, but you can define the type in your code.
+*Strongly typed* means, that it can hold only elements of the specified type (or elements that can be implicitly converted to this type).
+`T` is the template type, a placehoder for the type you specify.

-A `List<int>` (list of integers) for example is an `IEnumerable<int>` is an enumerable of integers.
+A `List<int>` (list of integers) for example is an `IEnumerable<int>` (enumerable of integers).
+You can add `int` values to the list.
+You can also add `byte` values to the list (as they can be converted to `int` automatically, i.e. implicitly, without loss).
+However, you can not add `string` or `long` values to the list.
+The former cannot be converted to an integer at all, the latter could be converted to an integer, but with a possible data loss and this is never done automatically.